ucdart/ucdart.github.io/people/openings.md

 We are always looking for motivated students and researchers to join our group at UC Davis.
 Typical characteristics that we are looking for include strong motivation, good work ethics, strong analytical and hands-on skills, and above all, a curiosity about <strong>how things work </strong> and <strong>why they work</strong>.

-Although the type and number of openings vary from year to year with the level of research funding, interested candidates should always free feel to contact Dr. Liu (lxgliu@ucdavis.edu) or [our group members](/people/) to learn about the activities and the atomsphere in the group.
+Although the type and number of openings vary from year to year with the level of research funding, interested candidates should always free feel to contact Dr. Liu (lxgliu@ucdavis.edu) or [other group members](/people/) to learn about the activities and the atomsphere in the group.

-### To Undergraduate Students seeking Research Experience
+### To Undergraduate Students Seeking Research Experience

 Our general recommendation for undergraduate students is to focus on getting good grades in your coursework.
 However, if you feel that you have extra time and energy, and/or that you want to explore research experience over the summer, you are most welcome to contact Dr. Liu for more information.

-For students with US citizenship, we currently have a National Science Foundation (NSF) funded Research Experience for Undergraduates (REU) rogram that can provide some level of financial support.
+For students with US citizenship, we currently have a National Science Foundation (NSF) funded Research Experience for Undergraduates (REU) program that can provide some level of financial support.
 The project is aimed at developing novel device, circuit, and signal processing techniques to realize reconfigurable bandpass-sampling receivers for softwared defined radio (SDR) applications.

 ### To UC Davis Master Students seeking a Project